homebrew-ec-foss/homebrew-internethome/README.md

 ## Who is Homebrew catering to?

-The students of PES university, EC campus.
-As well as every human on earth interested in FOSS.
+Anybody who is interested in tech, and being part of a wonderful community filled with people of diverse background!

 ## Why Homebrew?

-There's no major FOSS Community in PES, which is somewhat detrimental to the FOSS situation on campus.
-It's necessary to have a bunch of enthusiasts who are open about their ideals as well as their software to ensure the free software and FOSS message gets passed on to future generations.
+We want to have a bunch of enthusiasts who are open about their ideals as well as their software, ensuring that the free software and FOSS message gets passed on to future generations.
+We started as a small community in our college and now were branching out as Homebrew to grow this community